 Senior Assisted Living Details and Costs for Cities in New Hampshire

 Listed below are some of the larger cities in New Hampshire.
-Each city page provides details on senior and assisted living options, independent living, senior apartments and homes, and memory care.
-Provided details may include costs, amenities, services provided, among other information.
+Each city listing page provides details on senior and assisted living options, independent living, senior group homes, and Alzheimer's care.
+Provided details may include amenities, services offered among other information.

 - Center Tuftonboro

 What Training is Required for an Assisted Living Residence’s Staff?

 All staff are required to complete an orientation and training in the department in which they will be working.

 Is an Assessment Required by the State of New Hampshire?

 There is a standard resident assessment tool available on the state website or by calling (603) 271-9039.

 What Care is Available in an Assisted Living Residence?

 - Supervision of activities of daily living (ADLs).